sycomix/Clover-Edition/README.md

 ### Windows 10 install

 1. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
 Click it then select "Download Zip".
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
+Unzip it to a folder.
+2. Go to your Clover Edition folder.
-2. Run `install.bat` and follow the on-screen instructions.
+3. Run `install.bat` and follow the on-screen instructions.

 #### Windows Troubleshooting